 Why Add Essential Oil To A Fish Tank?

-Many fish tank holding households already use essential oils in aromatic diffusers and practice holistic medicine at home.
+Many households that contain a fish tank may already use essential oils in aromatic diffusers and practice holistic medicine at home.

-So why not extend the medicinal qualities of essential oils to the fish tank, especially as essential oils are seen as an organic and a safe way to treat many ailments.
+Why not extend the medicinal qualities of essential oils to the fish tank?
+Especially as essential oils are seen as an organic and safe way to treat many ailments.

-This openness to experiment, combined with the belief that it is a safe product, has resulted in new information online regarding fish care.
+This question combined with an openness to experiment, and a belief that essential oils are a safe product, have resulted in new experimentation, advice, and information online regarding fish care.

 Here fish enthusiasts experimenting with essential oils report that they believe they have found a new way to improve the lives of the fish.